tobey3043/ck/day2/Readme2.md

 - Save your figure to results/study_habits.png
 - Include axis labels, a title, and a legend if needed

-> ✍️ Add a docstring to your plotting function and comment the main steps (e.g., load data, create figure, save figure).
+> ✍️ Add a code comments to your plotting function and comment the main steps (e.g., load data, create figure, save figure).

 ## 📝 Step 7: Write a Summary Report